geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Okay, sorry.

 ##### **Geohot** [[00:45:03](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2703)]
 No, you're good.
-The other project is...
+The other project is..
 So right now we have logic in reshape, in view to merge reshape.
 I want to delete view entirely.
-So we...
+So we..
 Do you know where those tests are, Claire?
 Where the current symbolic can't do the same things, like reshape window?

 ##### **Chenyu** [[00:45:32](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2732)]
 Oh, yeah.
 Oh, yeah.
 Can I connect?
 Can I?
 Yeah.

 ##### **Geohot** [[00:45:38](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2738)]
 Can I connect?
-I think this is...
+I think this is..
 We got to upgrade symbolic to pass all these tests.
 Because range of fire is going to delete view.

 ##### **Sieds Lykles** [[00:45:48](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=2748)]
 Yeah.
 Yeah, I mean, I know a couple of rules that are missing.